-CLEVELAND - A unique 2-day contest at the Global Center for Health Innovation in Cleveland could help improve Lake Erie for generations to come.
+CLEVELAND - A unique two-day contest at the Global Center for Health Innovation in Cleveland could help improve Lake Erie for generations to come.

 Called “Erie Hack,” it could be compared to “Shark Tank.”